-If you have filled out something called a "Vehicle Transfer on Death" deed form, check it.
-Your new Will does not change the beneficiary of this deed, and you may want to change it.
+If you have filled out something called a "Beneficiary Designation of a Motor Vehicle" form, check it.
+Your new Will does not change the beneficiary of that form.
+Whoever you've named as a beneficiary of that form will receive your vehicle (even if your Will names someone different) so you may want to change that form.